everydaycodings/CryptoKon/README.md

 - You can see the output folder you will get your all tweets infomation in csv files.
 - Open your terminal/command prompt from your project directory and run the file `app.py` by executing the command `streamlit run app.py`.
 - Upload the file to the web app and see magic.

+#### A Large number of tweets fetching can sometimes crash the app.
+So try running the app in your localhost, and use the `data_collector.py` method to have a smooth experience.

 ### If you Use this Code for Any Commercial Purpose.
 Please Don't Forget To mention or give shoutout to [everydaycodings](https://github.com/everydaycodings).